 The roof on garden sheds, summerhouses, workshops and log cabins is a crucial part of your new garden building so it is important that the right materials are used in its construction.
 The main purpose of the roof is to protect your valuables from rain and snow thus keeping them dry.
 Besides this is helps to ventilate the shed and aids the long life of your building

-A second design is a pent roof, sometimes called a ‘lean-to’, although strictly speaking a ‘lean-to’ would have 3 sides so the garden shed would be fixed to an existing house or wall.
+A second design is the pent roof, sometimes called a ‘lean to’, although strictly speaking a ‘lean to’ would have 3 sides so the garden shed would be fixed to an existing house or wall.
 Another name is a mono-pitch and the characteristic of the pent roof is that it has a single slope on the roof.
 Normally a shallower pitch than you would find on an apex shed but very functional.
 This is a very simple design but is a very popular option.
 Can appear a little ‘boxy’ to look at but if it is out of sight can be very practical.

 Some gardeners would use the storage space inside the roof space on the apex buildings but if you do it is important to provide extra strength to the roof itself.
 The reason for this is that the roof would have been designed to take the weight of the roof boards, the roofing felt and any snow which may lay on it during the winter.
 Provided you ensure you add extra support then this can offer extra storage for light items, such as plastic piping, copper pipes and timber beadings.
 The pent style garden shed benefits by having the highest space at the front and in this space you can fix shelves about the shed windows.
 This will give you extra storage space in a very convenient space and easy to get to.